UCLA-VMG/FastImplicitPleth/README.md

 If you choose to collect your own data, use a face cropping software (MTCNN in our case) to crop the face and save each frame as an image within the trial/volunteer's folder to the following pre-processing instructions to obtain a similar dataset to the FastImplicitPleth dataset.

-Hierarchy of the FastImplicitPleth dataset - RGB Files
+Hierarchy of the FastImplicitPleth dataset - RGB Files (Ensure all images are the same size prior to running the code in this repo)
 ```
 |
 |--- rgb_files